Phoenix-ComputerCraft/phoenix-computercraft.github.io/syscalls/fs.md

 * The current user does not have permission to write the parent directory of the first directory created.
 * A path component already exists and is a file.

+## `link(path: string, location: string)`
+Creates a new symbolic link at a path, creating any parent directories if they don't exist.

+### Arguments
+1. `path`: The path to the link to create.
+2. `location`: The location the link should point to.
+This may be on another filesystem, as the link is symbolic.

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall may throw an error if:
+* The current user does not have permission to write the parent directory of the first directory created.
+* The path already exists.

+## `mkfifo(path: string)`
+Creates a new FIFO (first in first out) pipe file at a path, creating any parent directories if they don't exist.

+### Arguments
+1. `path`: The path to the FIFO to create.

+### Return Values
+This syscall does not return anything.

+### Errors
+This syscall may throw an error if:
+* The current user does not have permission to write the parent directory of the first directory created.
+* The path already exists.

 ## `chmod(path: string, user: string?, mode: number|string|table)`
 Changes the permissions (mode) of a file or directory for the specified user.
 If any setuser bit is specified, this will be applied for all users.